portapps/docker-toolbox-portable/README.md

 There are different kinds of artifacts :

-* `docker-toolbox-portable-win{32,64}-x.x.x-x-setup.exe` : Full portable release of DockerToolbox as a setup. **Recommended way**!
+* `docker-toolbox-portable-win{32,64}-x.x.x-x-setup.exe` : Full portable release of Docker Toolbox as a setup. **Recommended way**!
-* `docker-toolbox-portable-win{32,64}-x.x.x-x.7z` : Full portable release of DockerToolbox as a 7z archive.
+* `docker-toolbox-portable-win{32,64}-x.x.x-x.7z` : Full portable release of Docker Toolbox as a 7z archive.
 * `docker-toolbox-portable-win{32,64}.exe` : Only the portable binary (must be renamed `docker-toolbox-portable.exe`)
 * `DockerToolbox-x.x.x.exe` : The original setup from the [official repository](https://github.com/docker/toolbox/releases).